MdSalman2022/Quiz-contest-site/README.md

-# QuizGenius is a a quiz-site project
+# QuizGenius is a quiz-site project

 ## Features: